idaocracy/NaninovelSceneAssistant/README.md

 - The float parameter fields are fugly as heck.
 Unfortunately due to the limitations of FloatField, I couldn't make them any prettier.

 ## Future features
 - A UI version of this extension is in the works, hence the Runtime scripts in the extension.
-For now the extension won't be included in builds.
+For now the extension won't be included in builds as the assembly definitions target editor only.

 ## Contact
 If you need help with the extension, you can contact me on here or on Discord.
 I am the tech support person (only yellow username) on the Naninovel discord.